kubecolor/kubecolor/README.md

 By default, kubecolor never output the result in colors when the tty is not a terminal standard output.
 If you want to force kubecolor to show the result in colors for non-terminal tty, you can specify this flag.
-For example, when you want to pass kubecolor result to grep (`kubecolor get pods | grep pod_name`), this option is useful.
+For example, when you want to pass kubecolor result to grep (e.g `kubecolor get pods --force-colors | grep pod_name`), this option is useful.
+It supports multiple values in the form of `--force-colors=...`.
+Just specifying `--force-colors` is the same as `--force-colors=auto`.
+See [Dynamic color support](#dynamic-color-support) section for all possible values.

 * `--plain`

 When you don't want to colorize output, you can specify `--plain`.
 Kubecolor understands this option and outputs the result without colorizing.
+Semantically identical to `--force-colors=none`.

 * `--no-paging`